iwickdev/mClone/README.md

 # Warning
- It may be tempting to crank the Threads number as high as you want but this could crash your system or make it unstable if you run it at high threading count as thats how many SIMULTANIUS files that can be copyed
+ It may be tempting to crank the Threads number as high as you want but this could crash your system or make it unstable if you run it at high threading count as thats how many SIMULTANEOUS files that can be copyed